Pro Wrestling Illustrated

 Pro Wrestling Illustrated (PWI) is an American professional wrestling magazine that was founded in 1979 by publisher Stanley Weston.
 PWI is headquartered in Blue Bell, Pennsylvania, and published by Kappa Publishing Group.
 The magazine is the longest published English language wrestling magazine still in production.
 PWI publishes bimonthly, as well as special issues such as their annual "Almanac and Book of Facts" and "PWI 500" edition.
 The magazine recognizes various world championships as legitimate, similar to The Ring in boxing.

-PWI is often referred to as an "Apter Mag", named after its long-time photographer Bill Apter, a term used for wrestling magazines that keep kayfabe.
-In recent years, the PWI has moved away from reporting on storylines as actual news and mixed in editorial comments on the behind-the-scenes workings of wrestling.
+PWI is often referred to as an "Apter Mag", named after its long-time photographer Bill Apter, a term used for a family of wrestling magazines founded by Weston (also including The Wrestler, Inside Wrestling and others) that keep kayfabe.
+In recent years, PWI has moved away from reporting on storylines as actual news and mixed in editorial comments on the behind-the-scenes workings of wrestling.

 Since 1991, PWI has been publishing its annual "PWI 500", listing the top 500 male wrestlers in the world.
 In 2008, they added an annual "Top 50 Female Wrestlers" list, which was later expanded and renamed to the "Top 100 Female Wrestlers" list in 2018 and then again in 2021 as the "Top 150 Female Wrestlers."
 In 2020, they added an annual "Top 50 Tag Teams" listing the top tag teams in the world.